nikhil123421/nikhil123421/README.md

 - 🔭 I’m currently working on mastering **Data Structures & Algorithms (DSA)** in **Python**
 - 🌱 I’m currently learning topics like Binary Search, Linked Lists, Trees, Recursion, Sorting, and more
-- 👯 I’m looking to collaborate on beginner-friendly DSA projects and GitHub showcases
+- 🚀 I’m trying to up my skills by learning more things and building consistency
-- 🤔 I’m looking for help with organizing my LeetCode solutions and building good GitHub workflows
+- 🤔 I’m looking for help with growing as a programmer and exploring new areas
-- 💬 Ask me about Python, DSA strategies, memory-writing practice, or LeetCode prep
+- 💬 Ask me about Python, DSA strategies, or LeetCode prep
 - 📫 How to reach me: https://www.linkedin.com/in/nikhil-patil-657b08307/
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I’ve solved over **151+ LeetCode problems** and I practice by writing code from memory + solving 3 variations per problem!
+- ⚡ Fun fact: I’ve solved over **150+ LeetCode problems** and committed to consistent practice.